 I am a counsellor, coach and writer currently based in Melbourne, Australia.

-My work is to empower you to listen to and trust your own inner wisdom, connect with your deep essential nature, and to support you on your unique path of awakening.
+My work is to empower you to trust your own inner wisdom, connect with your deep essential nature, and to support you on your unique path of awakening.

 In 2013, I walked 2,022 kilometres following the ancient pilgrimage route Via Francigena from Canterbury to Rome.
 It took me 85 days to complete including 7 rest days.
 It was the one of hardest and most beautiful journeys I have ever undertaken that challenged me physically, emotionally, mentally and spiritually.

 - through 4 countries—England, France, Switzerland and Italy

 - across 2 mountain ranges—the Alps and the Apennines